IamAbbey/drf_compose/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+5. When you're done making changes, check that your changes pass flake8, black, isort, and the tests, including testing other Python versions with tox::

+    $ black .
-    $ flake8 drf_compose tests
+    $ flake8 .
+    $ isort .
-    $ python setup.py test or pytest
+    $ pytest
     $ tox

    To get flake8 and tox, just pip install them into your virtualenv.